As we looked ahead to 2025, the world of skincare was poised for exciting innovation and transformation.

 Inclusivity also means featuring diverse faces in marketing campaigns and consulting dermatologists from various backgrounds in product development.

-This shift not only ensures better results for customers but also builds trust and loyalty among an increasingly diverse consumer base.
+This shift not only ensured better results for customers but also built trust and loyalty among an increasingly diverse consumer base by then.

-In 2025, expect to see more brands prioritizing transparency about their testing and actively listening to feedback from people of all backgrounds.
+In 2025, more brands prioritized transparency about their testing and active listening to feedback from people of all backgrounds.

 13. At-Home Professional Treatments

-What’s driving this trend is not just convenience, but also a growing desire for customization and control.
-People want to tailor treatments to their unique skin concerns and schedules.
+What drove this trend in 2025 was not just convenience, but a growing desire for customization and control.
+People wanted to tailor treatments to their unique skin concerns and schedules.

-Brands are also focusing on safety and ease of use, ensuring that even advanced treatments are user-friendly and gentle enough for regular use.
+Brands also focused more on safety and ease of use.
+This would ensure that even advanced treatments are user-friendly and gentle enough for regular use.

-Whether you’re looking to target fine lines, boost collagen, or simply achieve a professional-grade glow, at-home treatments are set to be a game-changer in 2025.
+Whether you’re looking to target fine lines, boost collagen, or simply achieve a professional-grade glow, at-home treatments were set to be a game-changer in 2025.

 14. Multi-Functional and Hybrid Products

-The demand for multi-functional and hybrid skincare products is set to skyrocket in 2025.
+The demand for multi-functional and hybrid skincare products were set to skyrocket in 2025 with great anticipation.